conjurinc/apidocs/src/resource.list.md

 ### List or search for resources [GET]

-Lists all resources that the calling identity some privilege on.

-This command includes some useful features for selecting specific subsets of resources.

-#### Implicit visibility
+Lists resources according to visibility rules and search parameters.

 Only resources which are "visible" to the calling role will be returned, no matter what filter parameters are provided.
 A resource is visible to the calling role if:

 * The calling role, or some role held by the calling role, owns the resource.
 * The calling role, or some role held by the calling role, has a privilege (any privilege) on the resource.
 * The request is using the `reveal` or `elevate` [global permission](https://developer.conjur.net/reference/services/authorization/global_permissions.html).

+This command includes some the following search parameters which can be used to select specific resources.

 #### Full-text search